-This has the general structure about how we want to represent our tasks.
-Right now it has hard-coded tasks.
-We are going to slowly turn it into a dynamic app using Angular 2 data bindings.
-But before that let’s add some styling so things look better.
+The above HTML code has the general structure about how we want to represent our tasks.
+Right now it has hard-coded todo’s.
+We are going to slowly turn it into a dynamic app using Angular data bindings.

 We are going to use a community maintained CSS for Todo apps.
 We can go ahead and download the CSS:

 This will install a CSS file that we can use to style our Todo app and make it look nice.
 In the next section, we are going to explain how to use it with the